 - 4.3.1 A Letter of Agreement (LoA) between Cardiff ATC, NPAS and Schiebel, detailing the expected procedures to follow for pre-notification of flight, expected airborne behaviours, and how relevant information should be passed between Cardiff ATC and the remote pilot has been created.
-A mature draft of this LoA is supplied to the CAA confidentially, as Annex D. - 4.3.2 Further LoAs will be supplied to the CAA confidentially as additional Annexes if they are required with other operators.
+A mature draft of this LoA is supplied to the CAA confidentially, as Annex D. - 4.3.2 Another LoA between emergency services and NPAS with agreed procedures has also been supplied to the CAA confidentially in Annex D.